Planting peppers is easy. Just follow these steps:

 - Step 3: Set the plant in the hole so that the top of the root-ball is level with the ground surface.
 Do not plant deeply like tomatoes, or the plants may rot.
 Make sure to bury the top rim of the pot so that there is nothing to stick up above the ground after planting.

 - Step 4: Add plant food, such as Miracle-Gro® Shake ‘n Feed® Tomato, Fruit & Vegetable Plant Food, to the soil around the plant.
 Be sure to follow label directions.
+Using high quality soil and plant food together is a great way to achieve impressive results in the garden.

 - Step 5: Backfill the hole.
 When you are done, gently pat the soil around the roots to avoid air pockets, and water thoroughly.
 This is very important to help settle the soil and start the plant.